Muslehud77/Photoberry-Story/questions_and_answers.md

 #### Answer: A

-<i>The answer is A because we consoled food and the foods are matching with option A.</i>
+<i>The answer is A because we consoled foods and the foods are matching with option A.</i>

 </p>
 </details>